 1. "Green" projects (criteria stated in guidance by EPA).
 Projects assigned this factor include green infrastructure, water or energy efficiency improvements or other environmentally innovative activities.
 While these can be freestanding projects, often they may be elements of larger projects.
 To evaluate green components, the dollar value of green elements will be determined as a percent of the total project cost.
 This percent will be multiplied be a constant value of 0.2 to obtain a percentage increase to the environmental priority points.
+See Attachment 2 for details on "Green" projects.

-Increase in points up to: 20%
+increase in points up to 20%